yingw787/_dotfiles/ubuntu/FLIGHT_RULES.md

 Otherwise, boot into the separate Windows partition using the Windows Boot Manager.

+## Resource Utilization

+### `firefox` is using too much memory

+Since I suspend my laptop using Window + L regularly, many processes during a session are long-lived.
+This is especially true for Firefox and the many tabs I keep open on a regular basis.
+Each tab uses about 10MB and sometimes up to 150MB of memory.

+At times, `firefox` has resulted in 75% of my 16GB of current laptop memory used up, which has resulted in video buffering, slower site performance, and other issues.

+Firefox Task Manager is available at `about:performance`, where the memory usage and energy efficiency of various tabs and add-ons are tracked.
+However, I have not seen closing certain tabs to result in immediately greater memory efficiency, and I'm not sure how Firefox's cache behaves underneath the hood and when memory is released.

+Besides rebooting the machine using `sudo reboot`, another method may be to switch to NVIDIA drivers in order to render graphics more efficiently.
+This command `sudo prime-select nvidia` involves a reboot to reload the drivers, but may cut down on RAM usage.
+After reboot, the same tabs that may take 75% take around 38%, though this may be flushing Firefox's cache due to reboot and may grow over time.

 ## Miscallaneous

 ### I want to download a playlist from YouTube with highest quality video/audio